borbware/unity-basics-course/unity-cookbook/2d-animation.md

 ### Layers & parameters

+* To trigger state transitions, we control the controller's parameters in code
 * [Manual: Animation Parameters](https://docs.unity3d.com/Manual/AnimationParameters.html)
 * ***Layers*** and ***parameters*** can be used to control our animation with code
 * Create a new float parameter named *Speed*